Ingredient Glossary

 Overview

-Hyaluronic Acis is a naturally occurring glycosaminoglycan (carbohydrate) which is found throughout the body’s skin and connective tissue.
+Hyaluronic Acid is a naturally occurring glycosaminoglycan (carbohydrate) which is found throughout the body’s skin and connective tissue.

 Key benefits